A RESEARCH CASE STUDY

 As is our practice, to better assure success, each stage was defined to diagnose and collect data points through different dimensions and product’s context of use (behaviour, attitude, qualitative, quantitative).

 Pixel came preaching, and now we are believers.
-Being user-centric adds value to our decision-making process.
+We continue to work with them to be user-centric, and it certainly adds value to our decision-making process.

 — MARC OLMEDILLO, COLVIN CO-FOUNDER